DWilliames/paddy2-beta/README.md

 - [x] Show UI in the inspector to manipulate the stack vie properties
 - [x] Show option to 'remove' the stack group from within the inspector
 - [x] Change the icon of the 'Stack group' in the layer list to make it stand out
+- [ ] Update the icon to have the alignment directions etc. darker rather than white
 - [x] Update the 'Stack group' icon, to something better
 - [x] Re-layout the layers after changing the spacing/orientation from within the inspector UI
 - [ ] Better placement within the inspector?